 In many coastal environments, the sea is effectively an endless supply of sulfate.
 Accumulation of large quantities of pyrite is only limited by the supply of iron rich sediments, organic matter and the maintenance of anoxic conditions, i.e. the soil must remain waterlogged or sediment remain submerged, for pyrite to be preserved.
 Examples of environments where coastal acid sulfate soils are found include estuaries, morasses, lochs, marshes, swamps, lagoons, lakes, abandoned meanders, and the land surrounding these features.

 Where are Coastal Acid Sulfate Soils in Victoria?

-This new research is based on:
+This is new mapping was based on: